erkle64/BulkDemolishTerrain/README.md

 #### Compatibility

-Unlikely to be compatible with other mods (except FastMiner and BulkDemolishTerrain).
+Unlikely to be compatible with other mods (except FastMiner and LazyCrafter).

 Probably only works in single player.